-Austria, Germany and Belgium admit individual complaints against statutes concerning alleged violation of the basic rights.
-The necessary requirements for accepting these individual complaints according to their respective Constitutions and the case-law of the different national Constitutional Courts make that such complaints are far from being an actio popularis and are very limited the possibilities of use of this instrument.
-The complainant rights must have suffered a direct, personal and present injury by the application of the statute at issue.
-In Belgium, individual complaints must be lodged within the six month's period following to the publication of the statute.
+Austria, Germany and Belgium admit individual complaints against statutes concerning alleged violations of basic rights.
+The necessary requirements for accepting these individual complaints according to their respective Constitutions and the case-law of the different national Constitutional Courts mean that such complaints are far from being an actio popularis and the possibilities for using this instrument are very limited.
+The complainants' rights must have suffered a direct, personal and present injury by the application of the statute at issue.
+In Belgium, individual complaints must be lodged within the six months following the publication of the statute.

-C. THE EFFECTS OF THE JUDGEMENTS IN CONSTITUTIONAL ADJUDICATION
+C. THE EFFECTS OF JUDGEMENTS IN CONSTITUTIONAL REVIEW

-I shall go on to analyze the effects of the judgements in Constitutional adjudication in the so-called European system of constitutional review of legislation.
+I shall go on to analyse the effects of judgements in constitutional review in the so-called European system of constitutional review of legislation.

-The basic distinction to be done is the one between judgements upholding alleged unconstitutionality through the action or the preliminary question and those dissmissing it.
+The basic distinction to be made is the one between judgements upholding alleged unconstitutionality through the action or the preliminary question and those dismissing it.

-A.) Sentences (judgements) upholding alleged unconstitutionality of a statutory rule or of some of its provisions.
+A.) Sentences (judgements) holding a statutory rule or of some of its provisions to be unconstitutional.

-In France (and also in the rest of the above "a priori" control cases), the bill deemed unconstitutional is never promulgated, does not come into force.
-With regard to "a posteriori" control, when unconstitutionality is sustained it means the ejection from the legal system of the statute or of the unconstitutional provision because they are considered null and void and they shall no longer be applied to any case.
-Therefore, the Constitutional Court becomes a real negative legislator.
+In France (and also in the rest of the above a priori control cases), the bill deemed unconstitutional is never promulgated and does not come into force.
+With regard to a posteriori control, when unconstitutionality is sustained it means the ejection from the legal system of the statute or of the unconstitutional provision because it is considered null and void and is no longer to be applied to any case.
+Therefore, the Constitutional Court becomes in effect a negative legislator.
 The decision of the Constitutional Court may not be appealed against before any other court or tribunal and all the authorities and public powers are bound by it.

-When the Austrian Constitutional Court upholds the unconstitutionality of a statute, the decision has ex-nunc effects, that is to say, from the moment the Court's decision is published the affected provisions do not exist anymore.
-Moreover, the Austrian constitution provides for postponing the effects of the decision so that in the meantime (no more than 18 months) the Legislature shall be able to modify and amend the affected statute and so that legal gaps may be avoided.
-During that period of time, the provisions held unconstitutional still apply but not to the case which gave rise to the doubt before the Constitutional Court.
-The scope of this measure is to protect the legislative power's freedom to elaborate a new statute and to guarantee the integrity of the legal system together with the legal certainty and security.
+When the Austrian Constitutional Court finds a statute to be unconstitutional, the decision has ex nunc effects, that is to say, from the moment the Court's decision is published the affected provisions do not exist anymore.
+Moreover, the Austrian constitution provides for postponing the effects of the decision so that in the meantime (no more than 18 months) the legislature shall be able to modify and amend the affected statute and so that legal gaps may be avoided.
+During that period of time, the provisions held unconstitutional still apply but not to the case which gave rise to the dispute before the Constitutional Court.
+The scope of this measure is to protect the legislative power's freedom to elaborate a new statute and to guarantee the integrity of the legal system together with legal certainty and security.

-As far as the rest of the "a posterior" controls are concerned, when considering unconstitutionality the effects in principle are retroactive (ex tunc), that is to say, the effects go backwards to the moment of the promulgation (even in Italy, despite the article 136 of the Constitution).
-Nevertheless, in order to protect legal certainty these retroactive effects are restrained in order to prevent firm judgements from being checked.
-Only criminal trials (or, more generally, all sanctioning processes) may be checked or revised when the non-application of the "unconstitutional" provisions implies the acquittal or the suspension of the penalty.
+As far as the rest of the a posteriori controls are concerned, when considering unconstitutionality the effects in principle are retroactive (ex tunc), that is to say, the effects go back to the moment of the promulgation (even in Italy, despite Article 136 of the Constitution).
+Nevertheless, in order to protect legal certainty these retroactive effects are restrained to prevent settled judgements from being subject to review.
+Only criminal trials (or, more generally, all sanctioning processes) may be checked or reviewed when the non-application of the unconstitutional provisions implies that a person convicted should be acquitted or their penalty suspended.